-We answer nine major questions about warranties, so you'll know all the important details about this fact of consumer life.
+We answer nine major questions about warranties, so you can know whether they're valuable to you.

 What Does a Warranty Cover?

-While each warranty is different, here's what you can expect from an average warranty:
+While each is different, here's what you can expect from an average warranty:

 - If your smartphone stops working for no apparent reason, that's probably covered by its warranty.

 - If your smartphone stops working because you dropped it in a swimming pool, that's probably not covered by its warranty.

 - If your smartphone stops working because you pried open the case to replace the battery, you probably voided your warranty, which typically requires that you haven't meddled with the product or broken it yourself.